AbhishekSingh1909/FStore-Full-Stack-Project/README.md

 ![EF Core](https://img.shields.io/badge/EF%20Core-v.7-cyan)
 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-v.14-drakblue)

 This is the final project of Integrify Academy which involves creating a Fullstack project with React and Redux in the frontend and ASP.NET Core 8, Entity Framework Core and Postgre SQL  in the backend.
-This is an e commerce website called fStore which has folowing features
+This is an e-commerce website called fStore which has folowing features
 User functionalities :
 (Registering, Authentication, Browsing through products, Shopping Cart, Order Creation)